 Keystroke: Ctrl + m

-When the cursor is in the middle of a linear style, then this style splits the linear style into two "paragraphs", each with the same linear style applied.
-(In this sense, it works somewhat like the opposite of "Layout: Join Styles" on page 1
+When the cursor is in the middle of a linear style, then the New Paragraph command splits the linear style into two paragraphs, each with the same linear style applied.
+(In this sense, it works somewhat like the opposite of Layout: Join Styles.

-Advanced users may wish to customize which codes are inserted by using the "Global: Shortcut Preferences..." on page 1 dialog available through the Global menu.
+Advanced users may wish to customize which codes are inserted by using the Global: Shortcut Preferences dialog available through the Global menu.
 However please note that this will only affect what is described in the previous paragraph.